kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-and-secure-service-oauth2.md

       </details>
    </div>

-## Deploy, expose, and secure the sample resources
+## Expose, and secure the sample resources

-Follow the instructions in the tabs to deploy an instance of the HttpBin service or a sample Function, expose them, and secure them with Oauth2 scopes.
+Follow the instructions in the tabs to expose an instance of the HttpBin service or a sample Function, and secure them with Oauth2 scopes.

 <div tabs>